The firm "excels at representing clients in proceedings involving the FEC" (Chambers USA 2010). Our experience in this area includes:

 FEC MUR Number 5381: On behalf of Utah League of Credit Unions (ULCU).

-FEC MUR Number 5342: On behalf of Chamber of Commerce of the U.S.; Business-Industry Political Action Committee and National Beer Wholesalers Association.
+FEC MUR Number 5342: On behalf of the U.S. Chamber of Commerce; Business-Industry PAC, and National Beer Wholesalers Association.

 - The complaint alleged that the respondents made prohibited corporate expenditures by directing "partisan" communications to corporate employees designed to get out the vote in the 2002 elections.
 The FEC found no reason to believe the ads represented partisan communications and closed its file in the matter.